Petrol station sales assistants sell fuel and other items to customers in garage forecourt shops.

 Fine artists create original works of art using methods like painting, drawing and sculpture.

-Police community support officers (PCSOs) work as part of a neighbourhood policing team dealing with minor offences and helping to prevent crime.
+Police community support officers (PCSOs) work in a neighbourhood policing team dealing with minor offences and crime prevention.